-The candidates and students must be able to observe demonstrations and participate in experiments in the basic sciences, including, but not limited to, physiologic and pharmacologic demonstrations in animals, microbiologic cultures, and microscopic studies of microorganisms and tissues in normal and pathologic states.
-A candidate/student must be able to observe a patient accurately at a distance and close at hand.
+The medical student must be able to observe demonstrations and participate in experiments in the basic sciences, including, but not limited to, physiologic and pharmacologic demonstrations in computer-aided simulation, imaging, microbiologic cultures, and microscopic studies of microorganisms and tissues in normal and pathologic states.
+A student must be able to observe a patient accurately at a distance and close at hand.
 Observation necessitates the functional use of the sense of vision and other sensory modalities.
 It is enhanced by the functional use of the sense of smell.